 Move over, cosmos: gladiolus flowers make excellent vegetable garden companions.
 The flowers attract pollinating insects to increase those tomato yields, and the bold blossom colors won't get lost between your rows of beans and squash.
 Plant gladiolus corms in the gaps where you've yanked out faded spring veggies like peas and lettuce.

 Gladioli look ungainly when they aren’t in bloom, but you can hide their awkward phase in the flower garden.
 Some gardeners plant them in containers, and keep the containers out of sight until the plants are ready to bloom.
+Another strategy is to plant glads behind medium to tall plants that will come into bloom when the glads are finished, like zinnias or dahlias.

 Fun Gladiolus Varieties to Try